bkorbsquare/Challenge-2/README.md

 ## Usage

 Feel free to use this project as a reference when building your own portfolio.
-It's a great starting point to create a personal website to showcase your work and skills.

 ![Portfolio Screenshot](/assets/images/PortfolioScreenshot.PNG)